- 7.67K views

 Suggested tour: Venado Caves: Underground Experience

-Take a stop inbetween Monteverde and Arenal and see the spectacular water arcs dropping from tens of meters above.
-Viento Fresco covers 1.3 kilometers of well-maintained area where you bask in the untouched beauty of nature – which is truly among the best things to do in Costa Rica.
+Take a stop in between Monteverde and Arenal and see the spectacular water arcs dropping from tens of meters above.
+Viento Fresco covers 1.3 kilometers of the well-maintained area where you bask in the untouched beauty of nature – which is truly among the best things to do in Costa Rica.

 - Location: Tilarán, Guanacaste Province

 - Best time to visit: May to mid-November during the dry season

 - Top tips: Add a horseback riding tour to fully enjoy the scenery.

 Boating is an activity that will provide relaxation or thrills depending on your preference, introduce you to the aquatic ecosystems, land you in hidden coves perfect for off-beat exploration, or get you to some of Costa Rica’s most wonderful, yet remote ecotourism destinations.